TheCoding-Zone/3D-sandbox-game/README.md

 window.fullscreen_size = (1920, 1080)  # Set resolution of fullscreen display
 window.position = (0, 0)  # Move window to top-left corner of screen

-# Define a Voxel class.
-# By setting the parent to scene and the model to 'cube', it becomes a 3D button.

 class Voxel(Button):
     def __init__(self, position=(0, 0, 0)):
         super().__init__(